dxps/react_playground/ultimate_react_course_2024/eat-n-split/readme.md

 # Eat 'n Split

-A React.js sample that uses
+A React.js sample that uses `useState` for managing the app state.

 <br/>